What Is Power Play In Ice Hockey?

 Shorthanded

-The team with the man advantage on the ice is on power play.
-However, the team with fewer players is to be shorthanded.
+A power play is being used by the team on the ice with the man advantage.
+Consequently, the team with fewer players is said to be shorthanded.

 Penalty Kill